 However, don’t think that the art of circuit design is no longer needed because of the ready availability of drop-in building blocks that do it for you!
-Using ready made IC chips still requires matching, tuning, and stabilisation networks that must be modelled and designed.
+Using ready-made IC chips still requires matching, tuning, bias and stabilisation networks that must be modelled and designed.

 Classical high frequency microwave circuit design techniques are still relevant and important to engineers even if they never need to build a bespoke circuit from scratch themselves.
 It is still critical to be able to model and understand problems arising from noise, mismatch, circuit losses, and limited bandwidth in integrated building blocks and the matching elements and filters that surround them.

-While focusing on the design of discrete RF and microwave circuits to show classical microwave design techniques, examples of integrated circuits are presented to compare the 'two worlds'.
+While focusing on the design of discrete RF and Microwave circuits to show classical microwave design techniques, examples of system integrated on chip are presented to compare the 'two worlds'.
 As CMOS design now extends even beyond Ka-band frequencies, many classical microwave design insights and techniques are being forgotten.
 For instance, the use of a source inductor in a CMOS low-noise amplifier stage is widespread for simultaneously improving gain and noise match, but why?
 This course gives a renewed understanding of why and how such tricks are effective.